 Total misrepresentation of China’s education system

-Miller then decides to turn his attention to another famously-flawed area of modern China: its education system.
+Miller then decides to turn his attention to another area of modern China: its education system.
 I’ve written before about how badly the media in other countries misrepresents China’s education system.
-According to Miller, though, it’s producing a generation of intellectual, scholarly types who will go on to run the country due to their superb leadership skills and education (rather than, you know, political maneuvering, family ties, blind party allegiance etc.).
+According to Miller, though, it’s producing a generation of intellectual, scholarly types who will go on to run the country due to their superb leadership skills and education (rather than, you know, political manoeuvring, family ties, party allegiance etc.).

 Ridiculous assertion of ‘co-operation’

 That last point brings me on to what might be the most ridiculous sentence in Miller’s whole article:

 There is unusually close cooperation in China between government, academia, medicine, education, media, parents, and consumerism in promoting a utopian Han ethno-state.

 Where do you even begin with that?
 It isn’t just wrong, it’s at the complete opposite end of the spectrum to right.
 Co-operation between government, media, academia, education, media, parents, consumerism?
 That genuinely is a nice list of competing factions in China’s political landscape.
 Again, Miller makes no effort to provide any evidence for this wild assertion (because there is no evidence for it at all).